 - Support Documentation: The company provides a document library and video website building guide, writing content, or custom features.
 These supporting materials in forums are available for users to refer to!

 - Support Forum: Customers can ask every question, and these wonder will be answered by the WooCommerce team.

 - Live Chat Support: This is a feature for Premium or Business packages, and the Live Chat Support Team will support answers to questions.

 Shopify’s support services include the following 3 main parts:

 - Shopify Community: With more than 740,000+ members and above 800,000 related posts.
 It is a good place where you can search for answers!

 - Shopify Help Center: Customer support with separate documents.
 Based on each stage like Start, Sell, Manage, Market and Expand.

-- Contact Support: Users need to log in, describe the problem they are encountering.
-After that, Shopify will suggest the POST can answer customers.
+- Contact Support: Users need to log in and describe the problem they are encountering.
+After that, Shopify will suggest that POST can answer customers.